0MM-Network/0mm-containers/vault/references/auto-unseal-openbao-vault-with-the-transit-secrets-engine.md

 **  Congratulations!**

-You’ve learned how automatic unsealing works in OpenBao/Vault.
+Youve learned how automatic unsealing works in OpenBao/Vault.

 While this tutorial used the Transit secrets engine, the same concepts apply to other supported unsealing mechanisms.
 For more details, check out the [References](https://labs.iximiuz.com/tutorials/openbao-vault-auto-unseal-transit-82d2a212#references) section below.